Ankr-network/ankr-docs/docs/Earn/liquid-staking/dot/dot-liquid-staking-mechanics.md

 3. If Ankr deposit address doesn’t have the corresponding number of DOT at the moment, the Ankr backend sends an unbonding request to the Polkadot network.

-4. When the Ankr deposit address has enough DOTs available to fulfill the request, the funds are sent to the user’s address on Polkadot.
+4. When the Ankr deposit address has enough DOT available to fulfill the request, the funds are sent to the user’s address on Polkadot.

 5. The user sees a new `UNSTAKE` entry in their staking history on the staking dashboard.